Freight Shipping from Birmingham to Baltimore

 How much does it cost to ship freight from Birmingham to Baltimore?

-Full truckload (FTL) rates from Birmingham, AL to Baltimore, MD currently range from $1,935-$2,385 for a standard dry van load over the 900-mile route.
+Full truckload (FTL) rates from Birmingham, AL to Baltimore, MD currently range $1,935-$2,385 (roughly $2.18-$2.67 per mile over 900 miles).
 LTL shipments typically cost $695-$1,165 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Birmingham to Baltimore?

-Standard FTL transit from Birmingham to Baltimore is approximately 16 hrs by truck over 900 miles.
+Standard FTL transit from Birmingham to Baltimore is approximately 16 hrs by truck over 900 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Irondale Intermodal to CSX Baltimore Intermodal (ICTF) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Birmingham to Baltimore freight?